Symbolic Regression for Shared Expressions: Introducing Partial Parameter Sharing: Application

-and the selection objectives are $1 - R^2$, the complexity (number of operators and operands), and the number of individual parameters.
-We limited the maximum allowed complexity during the search to~$15$, but show only expressions up to a complexity of~$12$ to allow direct comparisons to \cite{RusseilOlivettiDeFrancaMalanchevBurlacuIshidaLerouxMichelinMoinardGangler:2024:1}.
+The selection objectives are $1 - R^2$, the complexity (number of operators and operands), and the number of individual parameters.
+The maximum allowed complexity is limited to~$12$ to allow direct comparisons to \cite{RusseilOlivettiDeFrancaMalanchevBurlacuIshidaLerouxMichelinMoinardGangler:2024:1}.
+Each of the five variants is executed five times, with each run lasting $15$~minutes.
+The $1 - R^2$ and number of individual parameters of the expressions found using each variant are shown in \cref{figure:pareto}.

+As can be seen in \cref{figure:pareto}, the \texttt{conventional} variant only produces solutions with a small number of individual parameters.
+Among the tested variants, its expressions are Pareto-optimal only for two or fewer parameters.
+The \texttt{separate} variant generates expressions with parameter counts in multiples of six; this is because it relies exclusively on non-shared parameters, each of which contributes six individual parameters to the total.
+Compared to other variants, \texttt{separate} only reaches the Pareto frontier at zero, $18$, and $24$~individual parameters.
+At the zero-parameter baseline, all studied approaches perform identically.
+For $18$ and $24$~parameters, approaching upper extreme of number of parameters of this study, the performance of \texttt{separate} and \texttt{flattened} converges.
+However, because \texttt{flattened} can utilize shared parameters, it possesses greater flexibility in allocating its parameter budget.
+It identifies superior solutions at six and twelve individual parameters compared to \texttt{separate}, and provides more granular trade-offs at counts that are not multiples of six.

+A similar improvement is observed when comparing the \texttt{separate} and \texttt{novel} variants.
+The \texttt{novel} approach leverages greater degrees of freedom by optimizing both the allocation of individual parameters and the choice of sharing modality.
+Consequently, its solutions lie almost exclusively on the Pareto frontier.
+Across a wide range of parameter counts, it produces expressions on par with the best-performing variants, while often uniquely identifying the best trade-offs.
+Finally, the \texttt{predictive} variant produces expressions limited to ten or fewer parameters.
+However, it successfully reaches the Pareto frontier at three, six, seven, and nine individual parameters.

+Lastly, an excerpt of the expressions found using the variants \texttt{novel} and \texttt{predictive} are shown in \cref{table:supernovae}.
+Although the \texttt{novel} variant has the flexibility to use any sharing type, it also identifies Pareto-optimal expressions that omit non-shared parameters, particularly when the search is incentivized by the parameter-count objective.
+These solutions are highly desirable as they provide the best trade-off between accuracy and the ability to generalize to unseen category combinations.